LiskArchive/lisk-sdk/ISSUE_TEMPLATE.md

 ### Versions

 Please provide the version you are working with.
-Also, please include the OS and what version of the OS you're running.
+Please include the OS and what version of the OS you're running.
+Also please provide if you are using the NodeJS or Browser version of Lisk-JS.

 ### Additional Information